tkikawa/WAGASCI-BabyMIND-MC/README.md

 ### Trees
 - tree: This tree is used for reconstruction
-- h1: This tree is used for T2K re-weight
+- h1: This tree is used for T2K re-weight.
-There are the same information as 2 classes, fSimParticle and fSimVertex in h1 tree
+There are the same information as 2 classes, fSimParticle and fSimVertex in h1 tree.

 ### Classes
 All the classes are in fDefaultReco class.